Chronic obstructive pulmonary disease: Differential diagnosis

 COPD may need to be differentiated from other conditions such as congestive heart failure, asthma, bronchiectasis, tuberculosis, obliterative bronchiolitis, lung cancer, and diffuse panbronchiolitis.
-The distinction between asthma and COPD is made based on the symptoms, smoking history and whether airflow limitation is reversible with bronchodilators at spirometry.
-Chronic bronchitis with normal airflow is not classified as COPD.
+The key distinction between asthma and COPD is that in asthma, lung function should show significant improvement or return to normal with regular inhaled corticosteroid treatment.
+Airflow limitation that disappears following use of bronchodilators is incompatible with a diagnosis of COPD.
+Chronic bronchitis with normal airflow (NOCB) is not classified as COPD.
+However, those with NOCB have an increased risk of developing COPD and higher mortality.

 Prevention

-Most cases of COPD are potentially preventable through decreasing exposure to tobacco smoke and other indoor and outdoor pollutants.
+Many cases of COPD are potentially preventable through decreasing exposure to tobacco smoke and other indoor and outdoor pollutants.
+It may also be possible to prevent the development of COPD in later life by improving conditions that affect lung development in early life, such as frequent respiratory illness, poor nutrition, low physical activity, and early alcohol consumption.

 Smoking cessation

-The policies of governments, public health agencies and antismoking organizations can reduce smoking rates by discouraging people from starting and encouraging people to stop smoking.
+The policies of governments, public health agencies, and antismoking organizations can reduce smoking rates by discouraging people from starting and encouraging people to stop smoking.
 Smoking bans in public areas and places of work are important measures to decrease exposure to secondhand smoke, and while many places have instituted bans, more are recommended.

-In those who smoke, stopping smoking is the only measure shown to slow down the worsening of COPD.
+In those who smoke, stopping smoking is a crucial strategy shown to slow down the worsening of COPD.
+In the short term, quitting smoking can reduce respiratory symptoms.
+In the longer term, quitting can improve lung function, exercise capacity, perceived quality of life, and survival of those with COPD.
+It can reduce flare-ups and hospitalizations.
 Even at a late stage of the disease, it can reduce the rate of worsening lung function and delay the onset of disability and death.
+Quitting earlier in life and not smoking for longer periods (>10 years) show greater benefits.

 Often, several attempts are required before long-term abstinence is achieved.
 Attempts over 5 years lead to success in nearly 40% of people.

 Some smokers can achieve long-term smoking cessation through willpower alone.
 Smoking, however, is highly addictive, and many smokers need further support.
 The chance of quitting is improved with social support, engagement in a smoking cessation program and the use of medications such as nicotine replacement therapy, bupropion, or varenicline.
 Combining smoking-cessation medication with behavioral therapy is more than twice as likely to be effective in helping people with COPD stop smoking, compared with behavioral therapy alone.